 - Read More

 Sweaty feet are the result of sweat glands that are over productive resulting in excessive perspiration.
 Excessive perspiration is called hyperhydrosis.
-Sweaty feet are most common in adolescents and young adults.
-Why are some people so effected by sweaty feet?
+Sweaty feet are most common in adolescent children and young adults.
 Each of us has a set point for our metabolism.
 This set point is somewhat like the thermostat in our homes.
-Some folks have a higher set point than others.
-For some, sweaty feet and hands may be due to anxiety, stress, hyperthyroidism, hypoadrenalism or excessive fluid intake.
+Some folks have a higher set point than others and subsequently are more prone to perspire.
+In many cases, sweaty feet and hands are due to anxiety, stress, hyperthyroidism, hypoadrenalism or excessive fluid intake.
 For others, sweaty feet are just a sign of their natural metabolic set point.

 - Excessive perspiration of the feet